kadena-docs/kadena-docs/docs/smart-contracts/modules.md

 ## Module and smart contracts

 When you start working with Pact, you typically create single modules that contain the full functionality of your smart contract, much like most of the examples in the [coding projects](/coding-projects/coding-projects).
-Using a single module to define a contract keeps your code organized and starightforward.
+Using a single module to define a contract keeps your code organized and straightforward.
 However, as you begin writing more complex or sophisticated programs, you'll find it more convenient to split the smart contract logic into multiple modules that work together to compose the complete application.
 In a typical smart contract—the full application—each individual module can provide a focused set of functionality with clear organizational logic.